 As I’d done my first semester with a OneNote/Surface Pro already, I’d not quite appreciated just how much reading I did each week.
 Here is a reference photo of about 60% of the reading I was required to do, printed at least 2 or 4-pages per sheet (single-sided):

-I went through at least 750 physical pages of A4, then factor in the printing I didn’t do and the lasix without prescription research required for mid-term and generic cialis shipping final essays and I was looking at close to 2,000 pages per semester.
+I went through at least 750 physical pages of A4, then factor in the printing I didn’t do and the research required for mid-term and buy australia amoxil online final essays and I was looking at close to 2,000 pages per semester.
 With such a high quantity, it was inevitable that any manual notes I typed up suffered from quality!

 As the end of the semester approached, I simply could not manage my studies in an efficient and productive manner, so bought a Surface Pro 4 before my final essays were due.